Dean Petrich was born September 15, 1950 in Seattle.

 was to take small photographs that were mailed in from all over the country

-and to blow them up into large 3'x5' posters by photographing, developing,
+and to enlarge them into 3'x5' posters; he did this by photographing, developing,

 printing and mailing them to the mail-order customers, as well as photographing